 Santa Rosa, CA | $50,740 per year |

-The non-metropolitan areas that offer the highest exercise science associates degree salary include –
+Below are the non-metropolitan areas that offer the highest exercise science degree average salary.

 ---|---|